Cyphershadow24ar/Leet-Code/README.md

 79. (2749) Minimum Operations to Make the Integer Zero
 80. (2787) Ways to Express an Integer as Sum of Powers
 81. (2872) Maximum Number of K-Divisible Components
-82. (3000) Maximum Area of Longest Diagonal Rectangle
-83. (3003) Maximize the Number of Partitions After Operations
-84. (3021) Alice and Bob Playing Flower Game
-85. (3025) Find the Number of Ways to Place People I
-86. (3027) Find the Number of Ways to Place People II
-87. (3074) Apple Redistribution into Boxes
-88. (3075) Maximize Happiness of Selected Children
-89. (3100) Water Bottles II
-90. (3136) Valid Word
-91. (3147) Taking Maximum Energy From the Mystic Dungeon
-92. (3186) Maximum Total Damage With Spell Casting
-93. (3190) Find Minimum Operations to Make All Elements Divisible by Three
-94. (3195) Find the Minimum Area to Cover All Ones I
-95. (3197) Find the Minimum Area to Cover All Ones II
-96. (3201) Find the Maximum Length of Valid Subsequence I
-97. (3202) Find the Maximum Length of Valid Subsequence II
-98. (3217) Delete Nodes From Linked List Present in Array
-99. (3228) Maximum Number of Operations to Move Ones to the End
-100. (3289) The Two Sneaky Numbers of Digitville
-101. (3304) Find the K-th Character in String Game I - (NOTE- You will find this Question solution file at the End)
-102. (3307) Find the K-th Character in String Game II
-103. (3318) Find X-Sum of All K-Long Subarrays I
-104. (3330) Find the Original Typed String I
-105. (3333) Find the Original Typed String II
-106. (3346) Maximum Frequency of an Element After Performing Operations I
-107. (3347) Maximum Frequency of an Element After Performing Operations II
-108. (3349) Adjacent Increasing Subarrays Detection I
-109. (3350) Adjacent Increasing Subarrays Detection II
-110. (3354) Make Array Elements Equal to Zero
-111. (3363) Find the Maximum Number of Fruits Collected
-112. (3370) Smallest Number With All Set Bits
-113. (3381) Maximum subarray sum with length Divisible by K
-114. (3397) Maximum Number of Distinct Elements After Operations
-115. (3432) Count Partitions with Even Sum Difference
-116. (3433) Count Mentions Per User
-117. (3439) Reschedule Meetings for Maximum Free Time I
-118. (3440) Reschedule Meetings for Maximum Free Time II
-119. (3446) Sort Matrix by Diagonals
-120. (3453) Separate Squares I
-121. (3459) Length of Longest V-Shaped Diagonal Segment
-122. (3461) Check If Digits Are Equal in String After Operations I
-123. (3477) Fruits Into Baskets II
-124. (3479) Fruits Into Baskets III
-125. (3480) Maximize Subarrays After Removing One Conflicting Pair
-126. (3487) Maximum Unique Subarray Sum After Deletion
-127. (3494) Find the Minimum Amount of Time to Brew Potions
-128. (3495) Minimum Operations to Make Array Elements Zero
-129. (3512) Minimum Operations to Make Array Sum Divisible by K
-130. (3516) Find Closest Person
-131. (3531) Count Covered Buildings
-132. (3539) Find Sum of Array Product of Magical Sequences
-133. (3541) Find Most Frequent Vowel and Consonant
-134. (3562) Maximum Profit from Trading Stocks with Discounts
-135. (3573) Best Time to Buy and Sell Stock V
-136. (3577) Count the Number of Computer Unlocking Permutations
-137. (3578) Count Partitions With Max-Min Difference at Most K
-138. (3583) Count Special Triplets
-139. (3606) Coupon Code Validator
-140. (3607) Power Grid Maintenance
-141. (3623) Count Number of Trapezoids I
-142. (3625) Count Number of Trapezoids II
-143. (3652) Best Time to Buy and Sell Stock using Strategy
-144. (3454) Separate Squares II
+82. (2943) Maximize Area of Square Hole in Grid
+83. (3000) Maximum Area of Longest Diagonal Rectangle
+84. (3003) Maximize the Number of Partitions After Operations
+85. (3021) Alice and Bob Playing Flower Game
+86. (3025) Find the Number of Ways to Place People I
+87. (3027) Find the Number of Ways to Place People II
+88. (3074) Apple Redistribution into Boxes
+89. (3075) Maximize Happiness of Selected Children
+90. (3100) Water Bottles II
+91. (3136) Valid Word
+92. (3147) Taking Maximum Energy From the Mystic Dungeon
+93. (3186) Maximum Total Damage With Spell Casting
+94. (3190) Find Minimum Operations to Make All Elements Divisible by Three
+95. (3195) Find the Minimum Area to Cover All Ones I
+96. (3197) Find the Minimum Area to Cover All Ones II
+97. (3201) Find the Maximum Length of Valid Subsequence I
+98. (3202) Find the Maximum Length of Valid Subsequence II
+99. (3217) Delete Nodes From Linked List Present in Array
+100. (3228) Maximum Number of Operations to Move Ones to the End
+101. (3289) The Two Sneaky Numbers of Digitville
+102. (3304) Find the K-th Character in String Game I - (NOTE- You will find this Question solution file at the End)
+103. (3307) Find the K-th Character in String Game II
+104. (3318) Find X-Sum of All K-Long Subarrays I
+105. (3330) Find the Original Typed String I
+106. (3333) Find the Original Typed String II
+107. (3346) Maximum Frequency of an Element After Performing Operations I
+108. (3347) Maximum Frequency of an Element After Performing Operations II
+109. (3349) Adjacent Increasing Subarrays Detection I
+110. (3350) Adjacent Increasing Subarrays Detection II
+111. (3354) Make Array Elements Equal to Zero
+112. (3363) Find the Maximum Number of Fruits Collected
+113. (3370) Smallest Number With All Set Bits
+114. (3381) Maximum subarray sum with length Divisible by K
+115. (3397) Maximum Number of Distinct Elements After Operations
+116. (3432) Count Partitions with Even Sum Difference
+117. (3433) Count Mentions Per User
+118. (3439) Reschedule Meetings for Maximum Free Time I
+119. (3440) Reschedule Meetings for Maximum Free Time II
+120. (3446) Sort Matrix by Diagonals
+121. (3453) Separate Squares I
+122. (3459) Length of Longest V-Shaped Diagonal Segment
+123. (3461) Check If Digits Are Equal in String After Operations I
+124. (3477) Fruits Into Baskets II
+125. (3479) Fruits Into Baskets III
+126. (3480) Maximize Subarrays After Removing One Conflicting Pair
+127. (3487) Maximum Unique Subarray Sum After Deletion
+128. (3494) Find the Minimum Amount of Time to Brew Potions
+129. (3495) Minimum Operations to Make Array Elements Zero
+130. (3512) Minimum Operations to Make Array Sum Divisible by K
+131. (3516) Find Closest Person
+132. (3531) Count Covered Buildings
+133. (3539) Find Sum of Array Product of Magical Sequences
+134. (3541) Find Most Frequent Vowel and Consonant
+135. (3562) Maximum Profit from Trading Stocks with Discounts
+136. (3573) Best Time to Buy and Sell Stock V
+137. (3577) Count the Number of Computer Unlocking Permutations
+138. (3578) Count Partitions With Max-Min Difference at Most K
+139. (3583) Count Special Triplets
+140. (3606) Coupon Code Validator
+141. (3607) Power Grid Maintenance
+142. (3623) Count Number of Trapezoids I
+143. (3625) Count Number of Trapezoids II
+144. (3652) Best Time to Buy and Sell Stock using Strategy
+145. (3454) Separate Squares II